What affects moving costs in Aberdeen

 | 3-bed+ house | Full day+ | Volume, large items, driveway availability, and any timed building rules |

-A few furniture pieces and boxes, ground-floor to ground-floor with clear driveway parking.
-Continuous loading keeps carry times short, so labour hours stay low and distance has minimal impact.
+A few furniture pieces and boxes, ground-floor to ground-floor with driveway or close on-street parking.
+Continuous loading keeps the carry short, so labour hours stay lower and the short drive makes little difference either way.

 Moderate volume from a third-floor flat without a lift.
-Stairs reduce load size per trip and require careful handling, which slows each cycle.
-Even with a short drive, total time increases due to repeated stair carries.
+Stairs reduce what can be carried per trip and slow every cycle.
+Even with a short route, the repeated stair work increases the labour portion of the booking.